Vicchang/RayarkTutorial/PresentationWeek3.md

   6. Struct can't dipose.
 Class can dipose.
   7. Struct support interface.
 Class support interface.

-* ##What happens if you assign a struct to an interface variable?
+* ## What happens if you assign a struct to an interface variable?
   Boxing would take place.
 Here is the definition from MSDN.

   > Boxing is the process of converting a value type to the type object or to any interface type implemented by this value type

-  The method in interface are define as virtual abstract.
+  The methods in interface are define as virtual abstract.
 To resolve a virtual reference, vtable look up is required.
-Since there is no vtable in value type, compiler first boxs the value type into reference type and looks up later.
+Since there is no vtable in value type, compiler first boxes the value type into reference type and looks up later.
-  Boxing causes the generation of temprary object and drops the performance.
+  Boxing causes the generation of temporary object and drops the performance.
 Furthormore, it is easy to cause code defect.
 Here is the example.
   ```C#
   class Program
   {